Eligibility

 Age

-Applicants must be age 26 or under on the day of the application deadline.
+Applicants must be age 24 or younger on the day of registration submission.

 Residency